VladimirK2/kzm-tools/tafcj-doc.md

 Yes, it uses OFS to update a record (to be exact - OFS.BULK.MANAGER).
 Firstly the full record image is written to $NAU file with IHLD status; then OFS with "I" function and zero authorisation is performed (can be other update options - leave in INAU or IHLD, for example).
 (Note: if record in \$NAU file exists already, fatal error will be raised.)
 In case of OFS error IHLD record is deleted.

+## Again, why use it?

+- Changes can be applied to same data records by different developers without overwriting the full record.
+- Easy to store scripts in git; CI/CD can be built over it.
+- Some TAFJ problems are corrected in the script interpreter - e.g. SEQS() function absense etc.
+- Finally, no need in DBTools or JED when certain standard scripts are available.

 ## How to run

 Minimum set of parameters: